Spenbroski/web-dev-hw/project 2/README.md

+Project 2
+The Instructable
+---
+So I decided to do a cooking recipie for the live site, but I used my README as more of a journal with my coding process.

 TO DO - Make a website with Baking Instuctions

 Had a problem with getting the images loading on the live site